RecursiveMagus/AstroIA_MasterThesis/Part1_AttitudeControl/README.md

 ### Replication

-To replicate the experiments from scratch (including the training process), you need to have ``PPO_test.m`` and ``SatelliteEnviroment.m`` in the same folder, and then execute the former.
+To replicate the experiments from scratch (including the training process), you need to do the following:

+* Make sure you have a Matlab Parallel pool configured and enabled.
+I recommend using, at least, 4-6 workers.
+* Have ``PPO_test.m`` and ``SatelliteEnviroment.m`` in the same folder.
+* Run ``PPO_test.m``.
 This will initiate the training process, which may take a few hours, or even a day.
-Go grab a coffee, and maybe watch a movie or two...
+* Go grab a coffe and maybe watch a movie or two.
+This will take a while.